andy-zhangief/binance-bot/README.md

 # Install:

 Figure out how to get node working on your computer.
-On Mac: install homebrew and run `brew install node` and `brew install npm`
+On Mac: install homebrew and run `brew install nodejs` and `brew install npm`
 On Windows: https://www.youtube.com/watch?v=AuCuHvgOeBY

 Download code by clicking code dropdown and selecting Download Zip (or use git clone if you know how to do so).
 Extract zip to destination folder.